bileto/cronner/README.md

  or in `Command` from [Kdyby/Console](https://github.com/Kdyby/Console).

-Service configuration is also possible but it should not be used using new versions of Nette.
+Service configuration is also possible but it **should not** be used using new versions of Nette because extension usage is recommended and preferable way.
+However you will still need to call `run` method somewhere in your `Presenter` or console `Command`.

 ```neon
 services: